The American Oil & Gas Historical Society since 2003 has promoted community museums and other organizations that preserve a remarkable history.

 In addition to responding to media inquiries and research requests, AOGHS daily updates and adds historical content to its website.
 To raise awareness of the industry history and increase energy education, AOGHS maintains a communication network of museums, historical societies and similar organizations.

-AOGHS is administered as a 501(c)-3 nonprofit unfunded program of the Independent Petroleum Association of America (IPAA) Education Foundation.
-The society documents petroleum history – including generations of oil patch families.
+AOGHS, an unincorporated sole proprietorship business of Bruce Wells, documents petroleum history – including generations of oil patch families.
 Articles have featured East Texas, Ohio and West Virginia independent producers, profiling accomplishments of families, historic communities – and oil patch museums.

 Two 2004 energy education publications, commissioned by the Department of Energy, resulted.
 AOGHS published two more than 20,000 American Oil & Gas Families – East Texas Independents, and American Oil & Gas Families – Appalachian Basin Independents.
 Each publication featured communities built on a legacy of petroleum, and the individuals and families who keep the industry productive, providing our nation with domestically produced energy.